 Coal Ash Re-Use and Recycling

-Mine filling is another re-use of particular concern.
-In this form of re-use, coal ash is dumped directly into abandoned mines and quarries, and typically is in direct contact with the water table, which has resulted in significant contamination.
+Mine filling is particularly dangerous because it involves dumping coal ash directly into abandoned mines and quarries, and typically is in direct contact with the water table, which has resulted in significant contamination.

 Some re-use is less controversial.
 For example, ash is also sometimes used making materials such as bowling balls, concrete and bricks.
 These uses fully “encapsulate” coal ash, in theory locking the ash and its toxic contaminants away.
 Encapsulated re-uses also reduce the need for extraction of virgin natural resources – coal ash can replace a significant amount of high-carbon-footprint materials like Portland Cement.